metio/terraform-provider-k8s/docs/data-sources/kamaji_clastix_io_data_store_v1alpha1_manifest.md

 Required:

 - `driver` (String) The driver to use to connect to the shared datastore.
-- `endpoints` (List of String) List of the endpoints to connect to the shared datastore.No need for protocol, just bare IP/FQDN and port.
+- `endpoints` (List of String) List of the endpoints to connect to the shared datastore.
+No need for protocol, just bare IP/FQDN and port.

 Optional:

-- `basic_auth` (Attributes) In case of authentication enabled for the given data store, specifies the username and password pair.This value is optional. (see [below for nested schema](#nestedatt--spec--basic_auth))
+- `basic_auth` (Attributes) In case of authentication enabled for the given data store, specifies the username and password pair.
+This value is optional. (see [below for nested schema](#nestedatt--spec--basic_auth))
-- `tls_config` (Attributes) Defines the TLS/SSL configuration required to connect to the data store in a secure way.This value is optional. (see [below for nested schema](#nestedatt--spec--tls_config))
+- `tls_config` (Attributes) Defines the TLS/SSL configuration required to connect to the data store in a secure way.
+This value is optional. (see [below for nested schema](#nestedatt--spec--tls_config))

 <a id="nestedatt--spec--basic_auth"></a>
 ### Nested Schema for `spec.basic_auth`